Grill (cryptology): Key encryption

 Notice the permutations are products of 13 disjoint transpositions.
 For the A permutation, it not only changes "A" into "P" but it also changes "P" into "A".
 That allows the machine to both encrypt and decrypt messages.

 Augustin-Louis Cauchy introduced two-line notation in 1815 and cycle notation in 1844.

 Rejewski's characteristic

-Rejewski made an incredible discovery.
+Rejewski made a discovery.
 Without knowing the plugboard settings, the rotor positions, the ring settings, or the ground setting, he could solve for all the daily message keys.
 All he needed were enough messages and some code clerks using non-random message keys.